 12. And don't be afraid to go dark

 Darker shades can actually disguise the perimeter of a room, making a it feel bigger and – at night – much cosier.
-If yours is a light-starved room, ensure you use our tricks for enhancing the space with mirrors and lighting, and add warmth to the space with richly-grained wood in furniture or flooring, and plenty of accessories in a lighter, sunnier shade.
+If you are designing a light-starved, north-facing room, ensure you use our tricks for enhancing the space with mirrors and lighting, and add warmth to the space with richly-grained wood in furniture or flooring, and plenty of accessories in a lighter, sunnier shade.